When you think about running a successful membership program, what part of that excites you the most?

 4. Cultivating a culture & community to build a movement

-In my case, inside the Profitable Membership Club, we work on sales and marketing continuously so that after my members launch their program, we can still work on their next goals together.
+In my case, inside the Scaling Deep Society, we work on sales and marketing continuously so that after my members launch their program, we can still work on their next goals together.

 Sounds awesome, doesn’t it?
 But it’s not quite as simple as that …

 In order to remain in your membership, your more experienced or longer-term members will need to feel like they are consistently receiving an ROI from their continued investment (ie. some benefit, shortcut, improved result) or simply feel a part of something meaningful in order to stay.